PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 Performance difference over policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In policy optimization, we want to make every update that monotonically
+In policy optimization, our goal is to ensure that each update results in a
-guarantees the expected return increase.
+monotonic increase in expected return.
+To achieve this, we typically construct
-It is intuitive to construct the equation of expected return in the following
+the equation for expected return in a particular form, which is intuitive and
-form:
+easy to work with:

 .. math::
     :label: trpo-eq-1